 Reading with the Rays

-This summer, kids in grades 1-6 earn a free book through the Barnes & Noble Summer Reading Program.
-Read any eight books between now and August 31, and record them in your Summer Reading Journal.
-When you’re done, take it to a Barnes & Noble store and choose your free book from a pre-selected list.
-Visit barnesandnoble.com/b/summer-reading/_/N-2m39 to download a summer reading journal and see the list of free books.
+Kids in grades 1-6 earn a FREE book through the Barnes & Noble Summer Reading Program.
+Read any eight books and record them in a Summer Reading Journal that can be found on their website (barnesandnoble.com).
+When you’re done, take it to a Barnes & Noble store and choose your free book!
+Redeemable 7/1-8/31.